Edge Delta Trace Explorer

 • Check service-level metrics for the frontend proxy, including request rates, error rates, and response times.

-• Monitor CPU, memory, and other resource utilization metrics for the frontend proxy and backend services.
+• Monitor CPU, memory, and other resource utilization metrics for the frontend proxy and back end services.

 1. Check Events: